 The DPP stream actively engages with the rapidly changing methods behind the procurement and making of cities, surroundings, and buildings.
 Automation is changing the way of our thinking about building, requiring completely new and state-of-the-art procurement strategies and building methods.

 Now we know better the concepts and ideas of urban development, whether it is conventional or new.
-We are increasingly becoming an urban world and as inhabitants of the cities, we can make a better decision about our buildings and cities.
+We are increasingly becoming an urban world and as inhabitants of the cities, we can make a better decisions about our buildings and cities.